The International Arbitration Review: Bulgaria

 Since 1990, arbitration in Bulgaria has been widely used both by local companies and international businesses.
 A considerable number of commercial contracts provide for arbitration, and such disputes are very common.
 Arbitration is the most commonly used means to resolve commercial disputes in business transactions with an international element.

-The exact proportion of disputes settled through arbitration is unknown due to the lack of official statistics published by the various arbitration institutions in the country.
+The exact proportion of disputes settled through arbitration is unknown because of the lack of official statistics published by the various arbitration institutions in the country.

 The year in review